celery/celery/docs/userguide/canvas.rst

         return sum(numbers)

-Now we can use a chord to calculate each addition step in parallel, and then get the sum of the resulting numbers::
+Now you can use a chord to calculate each addition step in parallel, and then get the sum of the resulting numbers::

     >>> from celery import chord